 About

-The majority of my images are in colour, as colour is very important to me in the way that it creates mood and feeling in my work, but I have recently started experimenting with monochrome.
-I'm also attempting to take photographs outside of my comfort zone - which means going into more urban environments - as well as exploring different ways of expressing movement.
-Lately, I've been more drawn to abstract work, and am wondering how far I can push that using photography or whether to return to painting (or indeed use both!).
+The majority of my images are in colour, as colour is very important to me in the way that it creates mood and feeling in my work, but I occasionally dabble in monochrome.
+Lately, I've been drawn to making more abstract images and I’m constantly tempted to return to painting...

 Annabel Glauser